Ivana Kobilca

-Ivana Kobilca (20 December 1861 – 4 December 1926) was a Slovene painter, and is considered the most prominentpainter and a key figure of Slovene cultural identity.
+Ivana Kobilca (20 December 1861 – 4 December 1926) was a Slovene painter, and is considered the most prominent painter and a key figure of Slovene cultural identity.
 She was a realist painter who studied and worked in Vienna, Munich, Paris, Sarajevo, Berlin, and Ljubljana.
 She mostly painted oil paintings and pastels, whereas her drawings are few.
 The themes include still life, portraits, genre works, allegories, and religious scenes.
 She was a controversial person, criticized for following movements that had not developed further in later periods.